Automate your sales process with the Workflow Builder

 Every workflow has three building blocks:

-Trigger — the event that starts the workflow.
-A workflow only fires when its trigger condition is met.
+- Trigger — the event that starts the workflow

-Conditions (if/else) — optional filters that determine whether the workflow continues for a given contact.
-For example: “only continue if the contact’s tag includes new-lead.”
+- Conditions (if/else) — optional filters that control whether the workflow continues

 Available triggers